Cyberakr21/Detection-and-Monitoring-Homelab/README.md

 [Download the Windows 2025 Server Evaluation](https://www.microsoft.com/en-us/evalcenter/download-windows-server-2025)

-    You will need to fill out a form for mircosoft to get the Win server Iso
+    You will need to fill out a form for Microsoft to get the Win server Iso

 Recommended installation process: